PL97/NER_eval/README.md

 ## NER_eval

-An simple implementation of strict/lenient matching to evaluate NER performance (precision, recall, F1-score) within 60 lines!
+An simple implementation of strict/lenient matching to evaluate NER performance (precision, recall, F1-score) in 60 lines!

 This script currently only supports IOB2 format with both strict and lenient mode.